Salmonberry Faculty & Staff

 head@salmonberryschool.org

-Paul is Salmonberry’s Head of School and has taught at Salmonberry since its inception.
+Paul (he/him) is Salmonberry’s Head of School and has taught at Salmonberry since its inception.
 He is the parent of two adult children, Quinn and Emma.
-Paul started his teaching career 28 years ago in public elementary schools in California and Oregon.
+Paul started his teaching career 30 years ago in public elementary schools in California and Oregon.
 He began his journey towards holistic education after moving to Orcas Island in 2001.
-Paul is a nationally recognized advocate and passionate proponent of educational alternatives.
-He is a widely published author in the field of education and has served as a contributing editor of Encounter: Education for Meaning and Social Justice, the country’s leading holistic education peer-review scholarly journal.
-He is a well-respected speaker and has delivered dozens of talks and workshops at conferences internationally.
-He currently serves as graduate faculty at Antioch University and TIES (The Institute for Educational Studies) where he leads the Integrative Learning MEd program.
-Paul has served as President of the Graduate Institute for Transformative Learning.
-He has served as Trustee on several independent school boards.
-He is also the current and founding Director of the Holistic Education Initiative and the Coordinating Editor of The Holistic Education Review.
-He lives near White Beach with his wife Andria, dog Murray and assorted chickens, goats and a pony.
+Paul is an internationally recognized advocate and passionate proponent of educational alternatives.
+He is a widely published author in the field of education.

 Kari Van Gelder